Sk3W3d/yet-another-board-game/README.md

         Deals 95 damage to every enemy within range of 4 when missile explodes.
         Destroy all cells of walls within this range.
     Ability 2 (passive): special arm
-        When Jango receives damage : he applies 10% of it to every enemy within distance of 20, regardless of walls.
+        When Jango receives damage : he applies 10% of it to every enemy within distance of 10 at end of turn, regardless of walls.
     Ability 3 (passive):
         When Jango dies:his arming explodes and deals 200 damage to every enemy within distance 4.